opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 }
 ```

-Following cases will not repeatly illustrate the way to introduce a contribution point file.
+Following cases will not repeat the way to introduce a contribution point file.

 ### Lifecyle